 Corporations not required to pay by EFT may elect to do so.
-For more information, visit the Department's web site at www.dor.state.wi.us/eserv/eft1.html, e-mail eft@dor.state.wi.us, call (608) 264-9918, or write to the EFT Unit, Wisconsin Department of Revenue, Mail Stop 3-14, P.O.
+For more information, visit the Department's web site at www.dor.state.wi.us/eserv/ eftgen.html, e-mail eft@dor.state.wi.us, call (608) 264-9918, or write to the EFT Unit, Wisconsin Department of Revenue, Mail Stop 330B, P.O.
 Box 8912, Madison, WI 53708-8912.

 Note: For EFT payments of estimated franchise or income tax and recycling surcharge, enter the last day of your taxable year, not the last day of the quarterly installment period, for which the payment is being made.
-To pay the balance due on your tax return by EFT, treat it as an additional estimated tax payment and be sure to indicate the ending date of the taxable year.
-Otherwise, your payments may be applied to the wrong taxable year.